realworldocaml/book/en/records.md

   end;;
 ```

+Note that this will generate a _lot_ of output, because `fieldslib`
+generates a large collection of helper functions for working with
+record fields.
+We'll only discuss a few of these; you can learn about
+the remainder from the documentation that comes with `fieldslib`.

-Given that definition, we can use the function `Logon.user` to extract
+One of the functions we obtain is `Logon.user`, which we can use to
-the user field from a logon message.
+extract the user field from a logon message.

 ```ocaml
 # let get_users logons = List.dedup (List.map logons ~f:Logon.user);;